asharbutt/Research/docs/Probability Theory/Variance.md

 Variance has the following properties which can be used to calculate and/or scale other random variables:

 <div class="code-example" markdown="1">
-- Constants: Var(aX) = $$a^2Var(X)$$ - this can be used when looking to scale a random variable: we create another random variable with the desired expectation/variance, and then we look at what constant we would need to multiply our original variable by to scale it to match the new variance.
+- Constants: $$Var(aX) = a^2Var(X)$$ - this can be used when looking to scale a random variable: we create another random variable with the desired expectation/variance, and then we look at what constant we would need to multiply our original variable by to scale it to match the new variance.
 Example: We know the increments of a Brownian motion are normally distributed with mean 0 and variance of dt.
 How can we simulate this?
-We can start with a normal random variable X such that:
+We can start with a standard normal random variable X such that:

 $$X \sim N(0,1)$$